Home

 A Historical Timeline for Madagascar

-• 160 million years ago - Madgascar is born as it seperates from the African mainland
+• 160 million years ago - Madgascar is born as it separates from the African mainland

 • 80 million years ago - Madgascar breaks away from India